lilanpei/NMT/README.md

 ### 3) Tokenization:
 Each text is transformed into a sequence of integers, each integer being the index of a token in the dictionary.
 Only top num_words-1 most frequent words will be taken into account.
 The num_words was set to 160000 for Chinese(input language) vocabulary and 80000 for English(target lanuage) vocabulary by default[3][11].
 (In Microblog data there are only 13756 Chinese tokens, and 11113 English tokens with zero padding.)
 ### 4) Zero padding:
-In order to convert the dataset into matrix, we need to perform zero padding to the sentences to a fixed-length, with the max-lenght of the sentences in the dataset or a small max_length to truncat the sentence in order to reduce the memory consumption, for example 35.
-(91% sentences have the length less than or euqel to 35 in Mircoblog set.)
+In order to convert the dataset into matrix, we zero pad sentences to a fixed-length format, with the max-length of the sentences in the dataset or a small user-defined max_length to truncate the sentence in order to reduce the memory consumption, for example 35.
+(91% sentences have the length less than or equal to 35 in Mircoblog set.)
 ### 5) One hot encoding:
 Here we use **Keras functional API** create model, so we need to specify the encoder_inputs, decoder_inputs, and decoder_outputs before start training, the decoder_outputs is the same as decoder_inputs but offset by one timestep. **Note that decoder_outputs needs to be one-hot encoded**.